vankeisb/react-tea-cup/doc/manual.md

 Unlike in Elm, where you always _return_ Messages, in tea-cup you need to explicitly _dispatch_ the Messages.
-This is done using a so-called `Dispatcher<Msg>`, which is passed to your code where you need it.
+This is done using a so-called `Dispatcher<Msg>`, which is passed to you by tea-cup.

 Example of a message dispatch using discriminated unions :